frgfm/tech-brewing/_posts/2022-05-29-laptop-selection.md

   HDD are spinning disks, similar to vinyl record/CD, with two layers: a ferromagnetic layer, where data is stored, and a protective layer.
 The data interactions are performed by a read/write head (actuator arm), by leveraging the relation between electric current and local magnetic field.<br><br>

-  For SSDs, forget the spinning disk, each byte of information is written on <a href="https://en.wikipedia.org/wiki/MOSFET">MOS transistors</a>.
+  SSDs don't have any disk, and each byte of information is written on <a href="https://en.wikipedia.org/wiki/MOSFET">MOS transistors</a>.
 Thanks to the general trend of transistor density in manufacturing (cf. <a href="https://en.wikipedia.org/wiki/Moore%27s_law">Moore law</a>), we can now fit quite a lot of those on an integrated circuit.

 </details>